vishalkokane264/Apache-Kafka/README.md

 # Apache-Kafka
-Some tasks done using Apache kafka
+Tasks done using Apache kafka
+extract it to get directory structure of project